Xray-App/xray-zephyr-migration/README.md

 1. Enter the name of the Jira/Xray database (`jiradb` by default).
 1. Enter the database user name to connect to the Jira/Xray database (`jirauser` by default).
 1. Enter the database user password for the Jira/Xray database.

+_Same instance_

+1. Reply `y` if the source and target are the same Jira instance.

+_Attachments method_

+1. Reply `w`, `win` or `windows` if the target Jira/Xray is running on Windows.

+_SFTP_

+If you are using SFTP, you will need to provide the following information:

+1. Enter the target SSH host name (e.g. `localhost` or `your-xray-domain.com`).
+1. Enter the target SSH port (e.g. `22`).
+1. Enter the target SSH username (e.g. `jirauser`).
+1. Enter the target SSH key(s) path (e.g. `~/.ssh/key1.pem,~/.ssh/key2.pem`).

+_Local_

+If you are copying attachments locally, you will need to provide the following information:

+1. Enter the path to the Xray attachment storage location on the target Jira/Xray instance.

 Once done, you should see the message `Excellent, your Xray Zephyr Docker is now configured!`.